DaveBenham/VenomModules/README.md

 By default this mode is off.

-### Scale interval knobs and inputs 1 through 10
+### Scale interval knobs and inputs 1 through 13, and Poly Interval input
-The 10 small knobs and monophonic inputs below the display area define the intervals used in the scale.
+The 13 small knobs and monophonic inputs below the display area define the intervals used in the scale.
+Up to 13 channels in the Poly Interval input can also be used to modulate the 13 intervals.

+The method used to define the interval depends on the Equal Divs button.
+The Poly Interval input gives polyphonic control

+#### Equal Divs ON
 Each interval is defined as an integral number of chromatic steps as defined by the Pseudo-Octave Interval and the EDPO.
 The left most knob defines the interval between the root note and the 2nd note of the scale.
-The right-most active knob defines the interval between the last note of the scale and the root of the next pseudo-octave.
+The right-most active knob defines the interval between the Nth note of the scale and the root of the next pseudo-octave.

+Each knob defaults to 1, with a range of 1 to 100.

-The inputs are scaled at 10 chromatic steps per volt.
+The monophonic inputs are scaled at 10 chromatic steps per volt.

-The effective interval is the sum of the knob and input values, rounded and clamped to an integral value between 1 and 100.
-The effective value for each interval is displayed above the respective knob.
+The effective count is the sum of the knob and input values, rounded and clamped to an integral value between 1 and 100.
+The effective count is displayed above the respective knob.
 Inactive interval knobs, as defined by the Scale Length, do not have any value displayed above them.

+#### Equal Divs OFF
+Each interval is specified directly.

+The knob value defaults to 0 (no change in pitch), with a range from 0 to 2 octaves.
+The unit used for manual entry and display is controled by the Interval Unit switch.

+The monophonic input is scaled at 1 volt per octave.

+The effective interval is the sum of the knob and the input values, clamped to a value between 0 and 2 octaves.
+The effective interval value is displayed above the respective knob.
+Inactive interval knobs, as defined by the Scale Length, do not have any value displayed above them.

 ### Display Panel
 The display panel is divided into 3 sections.
-As already described above, the top section displays the effective values for the upper controls, and the bottom section displays the effective values for the 10 interval controls.
+As already described above, the top section displays the effective values for the upper controls, and the bottom section displays the effective values for the 13 interval controls.

 The middle section indicates which note within the scale is selected.
 Each polyphonic channel has its own position within a 4 x 4 grid above each interval.